mikegleen/modes/doc/source/configuration.rst

 ----------

    Used in ``csv2xml.py``.
-Process this row in the CSV file if the value in the column named in this document’s **title** statement is equal the value named in this document’s **value:** statement.
+Process this row in the CSV file if the value in the column named in this document’s **title:** statement is equal the value named in this document’s **value:** statement.

 The **global** Command